 Everything you need to know about the Andean festival of Inti Raymi

-- Regarding the Inti Raymi
+- History of the Inti Raymi

-- What the celebration is about
+- Getting around during the celebration

 - Tips to enjoy Inti Raymi

 The Inti Raymi is a theatrical representation of an important ancient Inca festivity celebrated each June 24 in honor of the Sun-god in Peru.
 More than 500 participants simulate to be the Inca, its wife, bishops, virgins maids among others, in a celebration of color, singing and dancing in Sacsayhuaman, the main Inca fortress close to Cusco.